deskree-inc/blok/sdk/javascript/README.md

-# NanoSDK – Vanilla JavaScript SDK for Atomic Computing (CDN)
+# BlokSDK – Vanilla JavaScript SDK for Blok Framework (CDN)

-**NanoSDK** is the official lightweight client to execute remote nanoservice nodes on the [Atomic Computing](https://deskree.com) platform.
+**BlokSDK** is the official lightweight client to execute remote Blok nodes and workflows.
 This SDK is designed specifically for **browser environments** and distributed via **CDN** for easy integration without build tools or dependencies.

 ---